-There are two project staff on the service with one of these part time, to cover the 4 local authority areas including Walsall.
-Staff have worked hard to raise the service profile with social workers in Walsall and with local people in Walsall.
+There are two project staff on the service with one of these part time, to cover the 4 local authority area.
+Staff have worked hard to raise the service profile with social workers and with local people in our areas.
+There is further work being developed to raise the profile of the service with referrers and young people.
 This is reflected in the increased number of children and young people being referred for an Independent Visitor.
-Of the 4 local authorities, Walsall has the highest number of referrals and requests for young people to be matched with a volunteer.
+Of the 4 local authorities, Dudley has the highest number of longest serving IV's and Walsall has the highest demand for an IV.

 We face our challenges head on, the demand for the IV service increases as does the need for more local volunteers.
 Volunteers are the bread and butter of this service, their generosity, kindness and compassion is greatly valued.
-We will continue to look ahead and plan to support more children and young people in Walsall and equally, look to increase our volunteer numbers to meet this growing demand.
+We will continue to look ahead and plan to support more children and young people and equally, look to increase our volunteer numbers to meet this growing demand.